Academic Standards and Regulations

 The College expects students to complete all course requirements as established by instructors.
 In unavoidable circumstances (personal illness, family emergency, etc.) and with approval of the dean of students and the instructor, a grade of INC (Incomplete) may be recorded.

-An Incomplete represents a formal agreement among the instructor, a dean, and the student for the submission of unfinished course work under prescribed conditions.
+An Incomplete represents a formal agreement among the instructor, a dean, and the student for the submission of unfinished coursework under prescribed conditions.
 Students must initiate their request for an Incomplete on or before the final day of classes by contacting a dean.
-If the Incomplete Agreement Form has not been approved and received in the Office of the Registrar by the grade submission deadline and no other grade has been assigned, a grade of F will be recorded.
-If the Incomplete Agreement Form has been approved and signed by all necessary individuals, a date is set by which time all unfinished work must be submitted.
-In all cases, students are expected to finish outstanding course work in a period of time roughly equivalent to the period of distraction from their academic commitments.
+If the Incomplete has not been approved and received in the Office of the Registrar by the grade submission deadline and no other grade has been assigned, a grade of F will be recorded.
+If the Incomplete has been approved by all necessary individuals, a date is set by which time all unfinished work must be submitted.
+In all cases, students are expected to finish outstanding coursework in a period of time roughly equivalent to the period of distraction from their academic commitments.
 The instructor should submit a final grade within two weeks of this date.
 If the agreed-upon work is not completed within the specified time limit, the Office of the Registrar will change the Incomplete to Fail or ask the instructor to give a grade based on work already completed.
-Extensions must be approved by the dean for student affairs.
+Extensions must be approved by the Dean of Students.
 Any exceptions to these rules may require approval of the Recording Committee.

 Comment and Failure Cards